-Advice for learning vocab?Watch
+Advice for learning vocab?Watch this thread

 When my sister did GCSE French, she used flashcards.
 She also sketched out mind maps of topics that she was required to study as well.
 Then she would write up her essays and edit them.
 Also she tackled old exam questions from time to time too to challenge her.
 You can buy a set of flashcards from a local high street bookshop.
 Another important thing to consider is the colour coding technique.

 It is very useful especially when revising big chunks of information at once.
 There are loads of revision guides that are out there on the market to purchase.
 Try looking online for starters.
 You can even type up and then print off a list of recommended books.
 Also watch some old black and white documentaries and movies in Spanish.
 You will learn the language faster that way.
 The custom made revision guides can be helpful.
 Make brief notes on top of that you will definitely require them.

 Good luck to you.
 You can aim to translate a few different articles in Spanish to English as a spare time hobby.
 And you can design or create funny colourful cartoons in Spanish on your laptop using Word in addition.
 This is another interesting unique way to try and learn the language.
 Try it for a while and see what happens.
 When you are reading Spanish literature like classic plays and poems record your impressions on pieces of paper and form your own unique impressions based on them.
 Engage in discussion.
 Reflect on what you happen to read.
 Identify themes that are present.
 Draw up lists.
 Pick out words that leave a lasting impression on you.

 - Learn fewer words in one go.
 It's easy to do 50 in one go, but if you have the option then try to do 10, then write sentences using the words, then learn some more.

 - Say the words out-loud as you read them.

 - Do shorter vocab sessions.
 Can't learn vocab when you're just mindlessly clicking through them!
 Better do 10 focused minutes than 3 hours without getting anywhere.